Do people in Taiwan and Hong Kong use VPNs?

 Have VPN awareness and usage changed over the years?

 In Hong Kong, VPN awareness increased between 2021 and 2023, from 83.1% to 87.2%.
 VPN usage hasn’t changed and remains high, with about half of the Hong Kong population aged 18 to 54 using one in 2023.

 VPN awareness in Taiwan increased between 2021 and 2022, with 69.3% aware of VPNs in 2021 and 72.8% in 2022.
 VPN usage has also stayed high, with 36.9% of Taiwanese using a VPN in 2022.

 Do people in Hong Kong and Taiwan use free or paid VPNs

-As any cybersecurity expert will tell you, it’s always best to go premium if you want the best quality available.
+As any cybersecurity expert will tell you, it’s always best to go premium if you want the best quality and security available.
 While the option of a free VPN is enticing, you must remember that a service needs to make money somehow.
 If the service is free, your data is normally the price you pay for it.
 Free VPN services may not have the same encryption strength as premium ones and can even opt to sell user data on to third-party advertisers.

 The survey showed that free VPN usage is high in Hong Kong, with just over four in 10 (40.6%) VPN users in Hong Kong opting for free VPNs.
 However, over five in 10 (52.9%) pay for VPN services, showing that the majority of users understand the benefits of paying for a trusted VPN provider.